 For more information or to make an appointment, please call (352) 392-1037

-The Fear and Anxiety Disorders Clinic at the University of Florida provides cognitive-behavioral therapy and does not prescribe medications for anxiety disorders.
+The Fear and Anxiety Disorders Clinic at the University of Florida does not itself provide therapy and does not prescribe medications for anxiety disorders.
+However, we can provide you with a referral for treatment.
 If our Clinic staff were to determine that medications would be helpful to your particular needs, we will provide you with a referral to a physician.
-The information provided below is meant as guidelines only.
+The information provided is meant as a guideline only.